FKEC offers GenerLink™, a Safe and Simple Way to Connect Your Portable Generator.

 - GenerLink will be installed by an FKEC Technician, behind a member’s electric meter and requires no rewiring of the member’s electrical system.

 - GenerLink model (MA24-S) is for generators up to 10,000 watts and includes whole-house surge protection.

 The purchase price includes either a L14-30 or 14-50 plug on a 20-foot/10 gauge Generlock™ power cord.
 Generlock is a unique fitted connector that allows you to plug your generator directly into GenerLink without needing a separate interconnection box.
 The quick-connect cord is specific for each generator, so the style of plug required by the generator must be known when ordering the GenerLink device.
 Longer cords can be purchased directly through GenerLink, the device manufacturer.

 The device will be billed to your electric account after it has been installed.

-- FKEC may require the member to obtain written approval from their condominium association before the unit can be installed.
+Please note: FKEC May require the member to obtain written approval from the condominium association before the unit can be installed.

 For more information or to place an order, call FKEC Member Service at (305) 852-2431.